 The burning season starts as soon as the rains finish in November time, and it ramps up into the next year, reaching its peak shortly before the rains start again.

-The smokey haze is caused by a forest fires that are both natural and deliberate as well as the farmers burning their crop fields which is common throughout Southeast Asia.
+The smokey haze is caused by forest fires that are both natural and deliberate as well as the farmers burning their crop fields which is common throughout Southeast Asia.

 Deliberately burning forests is all to do with food, as it makes hunting wild boar and game easier, as well as corn and mushroom harvests.